One City, One Church

 Take a look at the first verse in Romans 16.

-16 Now I commend to you our sister Phoebe, who is a servant of the church in Cenchrea.Romans 16:1 (NET)
+16 I commend to you our sister Phoebe, a servant of the church at Cenchreae.ROMANS 16:1 (ESV)

-Cenchrea was a port/harbor within Corinth.
-Corinth was a city, called “the church of God that is in Corinth” in 1 Corinthians 1:2.
-According to the Biblehub Atlas’ Encyclopedia:
+The Bible recognizes a church at Cenchrea.
+But Cenchrea was not a city.
+Cenchrea was a port/harbor of Corinth.
+Corinth was itself a city, and the church in that city was identified as “the church of God that is in Corinth” in 1 Corinthians 1:2.
+But regarding Cenchrea, the Biblehub Atlas’ Encyclopedia says it was a harbor of Corinth:

-Needless to say, this fact all on its own breaks the pattern that OCOC attempts to follow.
+Needless to say, the fact that Cenchrea wasn’t a city but was a port-town of the city of Corinth breaks the pattern that OCOC attempts to follow.
 Based on the OCOC doctrine, the church in Cenchrea was supposedly using an incorrect, divisive name.
-OCOC doctrine says it should’ve been under the umbrella name of “the church of God that is in Corinth,” as in 1 Corinthians 1:2, not having its own name.

 In Romans 16:1, the OCOC pattern doesn’t hold up.
 With the pattern broken just one time, OCOC is already logically flawed.
-If there is a biblically descriptive pattern that is a requirement for oneness in Christianity, the OCOC doctrine doesn’t follow that pattern.
+For the sake of discussion, if there ever was a biblically descriptive pattern that was a requirement for oneness in Christianity, the OCOC doctrine doesn’t follow that pattern.

 16:5 — “The Church in Their House“